Scaling Sourcegraph's managed multi-single-tenant product

 In other words, each instance:

-• …was defined by its spec: the desired state and attributes.
-For example, the version of Sourcegraph, the domain the instance should be served on, or the number of replicas for a particular services it should have (for services that can’t scale automatically).
+: the desired state and attributes.
+For example, the version of Sourcegraph, the domain the instance should be served on, or the number of replicas for a particular services it should have (for services that can’t scale automatically). - …reports its

 This meant that Git diffs representing a change usually must be made after changes have been already applied to GCP and other infrastructure, so that the status of the instance can be correctly reflected in the repository.
 This approach was error-prone and constantly caused drift between the repository state (where configurations were committed), and actual state of an instance in our infrastructure.
 Because the changes between specification and status are closely intertwined, pull requests with updates usually require review, further adding latency to the drift between actual status and the recorded status when left un-merged.